 Mettler Toledo FTIR 701L.
 Fourier-transform infrared spectroscopy (FTIR) produces high-resolution infrared spectra of solids, liquids and gases, providing fingerprints of molecules useful for their identification.
 The Mettler Toledo FTIR 701L is equipped with sampling technologies to determine reaction initiation, progression and endpoint, so it can be readily integrated into a CF system.
 The package comprises a TEMCT detector, a 702L base spectrometer, 50-μL heated sample flow cell, and analysis software.
 It employs Attenuated Total Reflection (ATR) to improve sensitivity.
 Real-time data collection enables studies of reaction kinetics and feedback to modulate reagent compositions and flow-system parameters for automating synthesis and improving processes.

-Bucchi Spray Drying System.
+Buchi Spray Drying System.
 Spray drying is a technique that employs compressed air or nitrogen to atomize an aqueous or organic solution of a chemical precursor.
 As the solvent evaporates, the precursor reacts to form pure powders or composites.
-The Bucchi Mini Spray B-290 Advanced is a self-contained spray dryer capable of producing particle sizes from 200 nm to 5 μm.
+The Buchi Mini Spray B-290 Advanced is a self-contained spray dryer capable of producing particle sizes from 200 nm to 5 μm.
 The system supports the synthesis of a variety of inorganic and organometallic materials.